ronnieholm/Bugfree.NemLogIn/README.md

 redirect takes place, the network request tab is cleared.

 To supplement or replace a Fiddler, Wireshark may be used.
-As communication happens over TLS, we must decrypt the trafic.
-Unlike Fiddler which acts as  a man-in-the-middle proxy server, which will not work in cases where certificate pinning is employeed, Wireshark records the traffic as is, invisible to communicating parties.
+As communication happens over TLS, we must decrypt the traffic.
+Unlike Fiddler which acts as  a man-in-the-middle proxy server, which will not work in cases where certificate pinning is employed, Wireshark records the traffic as is, invisible to communicating parties.

 In order for Wireshark to decrypt TLS sessions, the browser's shared sessions